abridged/collabland-dev/help-docs/key-features/gm-pass.md

 ## gmPASS

-The gmPASS is a [privacy-preserving (1)](#privacy-preserving), [non-custodial (2)](#non-custodial) [web3 identity (3)](#web3-identity) for [blockchain execution (4)](#blockchain-execution) from [social platforms (5)](#social-platforms).
+The gmPASS is a [public (1)](#public), [non-custodial (2)](#non-custodial) [web3 identity (3)](#web3-identity) for [blockchain execution (4)](#blockchain-execution) from [social platforms (5)](#social-platforms).
 Let's break down what that means.

-### Privacy-Preserving
+### Public

-A member's gmPASS is the canonical identity for that member within the Collab.Land ecosystem of products.
-It controls new blockchain smart accounts without revealing members' previously connected wallets.
+A member's gmPASS is the canonical public identity for that member within the Collab.Land ecosystem of products.
+It controls a member's blockchain smart accounts.

-Members can interact with Collab.Land miniapps and services that do blockchain transactions without revealing their private wallets.
+Members can use the gmPASS to interact with Collab.Land miniapps and services that do blockchain transactions.

 ### Non-Custodial

 A member's gmPASS acts as the default signer on `ERC4337` smart accounts across multiple blockchains. <!--gmPASS leverages Programmable Key Pairs, `PKP`s, [from LIT Protocol](https://developer.litprotocol.com/v2/concepts/pkpsAsWallet)-->.
-Members no longer have to go through the difficult onboarding of self-custodying their private keys or trust an entity to guard the keys for them!
+Members no longer have to go through the difficult onboarding of self-custodying their te keys or trust an entity to guard the keys for them!

 The seed phrase is split up (sharded) across the nodes of the [LIT Protocol](https://litprotocol.com/) signer network so no single entity controls the private key.